PoliticalGraveyard.com

 Fosdick, Frederick — of Fitchburg, Worcester County, Mass.
 Republican.
 Member, National Executive Committee, Anti-Saloon League; delegate to Republican National Convention from Massachusetts, 1912.
 Member, Anti-Saloon League.
 Burial location unknown.

 Fosdick, Frederick S. — of Lyme, New London County, Conn.
 Republican.
-Candidate for Connecticut state house of representatives from Lyme, 1906.
+Member of Connecticut state house of representatives from Lyme, 1905-06; defeated, 1906.
 Burial location unknown.

 Fosdick, George D. — of Ridgefield Park, Bergen County, N.J.
 Mayor of Ridgefield Park, N.J., 2000-07.
 Still living as of 2007.